ThuloMatlala/FileManagementSystem/README.md

-# tPrice
+# UsermanagementTemplate
-Pricing and visibility portal for tPRice Quantity Surveying Consultants
+This is a template for a suer mangement system